-- The standard immunization schedule and follow-up with anti-HBsAg titers as designated by the CDC's Advisory Committee on Immunization Practices (ACIP) will be followed. - iii.
-For newly hired HCP without evidence of post vaccine serologic testing, an anti-HBsAg titer should be offered per CDC/ACIP algorithm. - iv.
-HBV vaccine will be provided to HCP during working hours (on the clock).
-HCP traveling from remote work sites (not home) will be reimbursed for travel or allowed to use a State vehicle.
+- a.
+Pre-Exposure Prophylaxis - i.
+Hepatitis B vaccine will be offered free of charge to all staff (unless contraindicated) who have potential exposure to blood, blood products, or body fluids that may contain blood.
+Immunity to hepatitis B virus is strongly encouraged for all at-risk staff.
+However, staff may decline hepatitis B immunization by signing the Hepatitis B Vaccine Declination form (Attachment 3 - Hepatitis B Declination Form and Informed Refusal).
+Hepatitis B vaccination must be made available after the employee has received information and training regarding the vaccine. - ii.
+The standard immunization schedule and follow-up with anti-HBsAg titers as designated by the CDC's Advisory Committee on Immunization Practices (ACIP) will be followed. - iii.
+Newly hired staff without evidence of post-vaccine serologic testing, an anti-HBsAg titer should be offered per CDC/ACIP algorithm. - iv.
+HBV vaccine will be provided to staff during working hours (on the clock). - b.
+Post-Exposure Prophylaxis - Post-exposure prophylaxis will be offered if indicated (unless contraindicated) to all staff with an exposure as recommended by CDC and ACIP.

-c.
-Post-Exposure Prophylaxis

-- Post-exposure prophylaxis will be offered if indicated (unless contraindicated) to all HCP with an exposure as recommended by CDC and ACIP.
 Post-exposure prophylaxis will depend on the infective status of the source (i.e., HBsAg positive), the immune status of the exposed person (i.e., anti-HBs titer), and vaccination status of the exposed person.
-Post-exposure prophylaxis may include HBIG and/or additional doses of hepatitis B vaccine. - d.
-Evaluation of HCP with Acute Hepatitis B Infection - If the infection resulted from occupational exposure, primary care will be provided by the HCP's OHP.
+Post-exposure prophylaxis may include HBIG and/or additional doses of hepatitis B vaccine. - c.
+Evaluation of staff with Acute Hepatitis B Infection - If the infection resulted from occupational exposure, primary care will be provided by the staff's OHP.
 If the infection did not result from occupational exposure, the employee will be referred to their primary care provider for medical care.
 Referral to a gastroenterologist may also be suggested.
-HCP with acute hepatitis B infection will be sent home on sick leave during the acute infection (jaundice).
-All such HCP will be counseled regarding the need for precautions to prevent home or hospital transmission of infection.
+Staff with acute hepatitis B infection will be sent home on sick leave during the acute infection (jaundice).
+Staff will be counseled regarding the need for precautions to prevent home or hospital transmission of infection.
 Every effort will be made to document whether infection resulted from occupational exposure.
-All cases will be reported to the NC State Health Department, as per NC

-State regulations.
-Prior to returning to work all HCP who have had acute infection, must receive medical clearance per OHP protocols.
+All cases will be reported to the NC State Health Department, as per NC State regulations.
+Prior to returning to work, all staff who have had acute infection must receive medical clearance per OHP protocols.

-- 3. Management of Hepatitis C Virus - a.
-Definition of Exposure - HCP will be defined as having been occupationally exposed to HCV under the following conditions: The source is HCV antibody positive and/or HCV PCR positive AND one of the following has occurred. - HCP has suffered a percutaneous injury with a contaminated sharp. - HCP has had contact on a mucosal surface or abraded skin with contaminated blood or a bloody body fluid. - HCP has had skin contact with blood, fluid containing visible blood, or other potentially infectious fluid or tissue AND the skin integrity in the area of contact was visibly compromised. - HCP has had parenteral exposure to or mucosal membrane contact with a contaminated body fluid.
-Such fluids include semen, vaginal secretions, amniotic fluid, cerebrospinal fluid, synovial fluid, pleural fluid, pericardial fluid, peritoneal fluid, or saliva during a dental procedure.
-In addition, contact with any unfixed tissue or organ (other than intact skin) from a human (living or dead). - HCP has received a bite that breaks the skin.
-(Please refer to OHS Protocol: Management of Human Bites.) - b.
-Pre-Exposure Prophylaxis - None Available - c.
-Post-Exposure Prophylaxis - None Available - d.
-Evaluation of HCP to HCV positive persons will be managed per the most recent CDC guidelines - e.
-Evaluation of HCP with Acute Hepatitis C Infection - i.
+- 3. Management of Hepatitis C Virus

+- a.
+Pre-Exposure Prophylaxis

+- None Available

+- b.
+Post-Exposure Prophylaxis

+- None Available

+- c.
+Evaluation of staff to HCV positive persons will be managed per the most recent CDC guidelines.

+- d.
+Evaluation of staff with Acute Hepatitis C Infection

+- i.
 If the infection resulted from occupational exposure, primary care will be provided by the employee's Occupational Health Service.
 If the infection did not result from occupational exposure, the employee will be referred to their primary care provider for medical care.
 Referral to a gastroenterologist may also be suggested.
-HCP with acute hepatitis C infection will be sent home on sick leave during the acute infection (jaundice).
-All such HCP will be counseled regarding the need for precautions to prevent home or hospital transmission of infection.
+Staff with acute hepatitis C infection will be sent home on sick leave during the acute infection (jaundice).
+All such staff will be counseled regarding the need for precautions to prevent home or hospital transmission of infection.
 Every effort will be made to document whether infection resulted from occupational exposure.
 All cases will be reported to the State, as per State regulations.

-ii.
-Prior to returning to work all HCP who have had acute infection must receive medical clearance per OHP protocols.
-HCP will be followed for at least one year to determine if they have developed chronic hepatitis C infection.
+- Prior to returning to work, all staff who had acute infection must receive medical clearance per OHP protocols.
+Staff will be followed for at least one year to determine if they have developed chronic hepatitis C infection.

-Management of Bloodborne Exposures to HIV (refer to the Occupational Health Services policy: HBV/HIV Infections)
+- Management of Bloodborne Exposures to HIV (refer to the Occupational Health Services policy: HBV/HIV Infections)

+- Prophylactic Therapy of Exposed Staff